openharmony/developtools_syscap_codec/README.md

 -o outpath, --input outpath : output path
 ```

+## Syscap consistency check tool

-### Description and usage of Syscap Consistency Check Tool
+### Functions and dependencies

 The tool provides the following functions:

-1. Collect syscap fields of all components (or specified components), compare them with arraySyscap in developtools/syscap_codec/include/syscap_define.h, and output the check results.
-If they are inconsistent, output the cause of the discrepancy
+1. Collect syscap fields of all components (or specified components), compare them with arraySyscap in developtools/ syscap_codec/include/syscap_define.h, and output the check results.
+If they are inconsistent, output the cause of the discrepancy.
-2. Collect the syscap fields of all components and compare them with the @syscap property set in *.d.ts in the interface/sdk-js/api directory.
-If the check results are inconsistent, output the cause of the inconsistency
+2. Collect the syscap fields of all components and compare them with the @syscap property set in *.d.ts in the Interface/sdk-js/api directory.
+If the check results are inconsistent, output the cause of the inconsistency.
-3. Compare syscap attributes in all *.d.ts in interface/ sdk-js/api directory with arraySyscap in developtools/syscap_codec/include/syscap_define.h.
-If they are inconsistent, output the cause of the the inconsistency
+3. Compare syscap attributes in *.d.ts in all interface/ sdK-JS/API directories with arraySyscap in developtools/syscap_codec/include/syscap_define.h.
+If they are inconsistent,  output the cause of the inconsistency.

+### How to use it

+This tool is written in Python language and needs to be executed using the Python interpreter.

 requirements：